JoyPop App for Youth Mental Health

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on using the JoyPop app to support mental health, so you may not need to change your medication routine.

-Is the JoyPop app safe for use in youth mental health?
+What prior data suggests that the JoyPop app is safe for youth mental health?

 This trial is for Canadian youth aged 12-17 who are experiencing difficulties with emotion regulation, anxiety, depression, or stress.
 It's especially aimed at those in rural areas with limited access to mental health services and long wait times.
 Participants must be waiting for mental health services.Inclusion Criteria